aishmittal/aishmittal/README.md

 ### Hi there 👋,

 I'm Aishwarya Mittal.
-I currently work as Software Developemnt Engineer at Adobe Systems, Noida.
+I currently work as Software Developemnt Engineer at Google, Bangalore.
 I have done B.Tech in Electrical Engineering (Major) and Computer Science (Minor) from IIT Roorkee in 2018.

 - 🔭 I’m currently working on Software Development
 - 🌱 I’m currently learning Deep Learning